Nitin-Panwar/Nitin-Panwar.github.io/_posts/2017-12-08-Top 100 Data science interview questions.md

 ![Imgur](https://i.imgur.com/0esriHM.png)

-### 23. What is the difference between machine learning and machine learning?
+### 23. What is the difference between machine learning and deep learning?
 #### Machine learning:
 Machine learning is a field of computer science that gives computers the ability to learn without being explicitly programmed.
 Machine learning can be categorized in following three categories.
  1. Supervised machine learning,